e-mission/e-mission-docs/docs/README.md

 # Welcome to the e-mission Documentation!

-This repo contains all the documentation for the e-mission project, and [almost all the issues](https://github.com/e-mission/e-mission-docs/issues/).
+This repo contains all the documentation for the e-mission project, and [almost ALL THE ISSUES](https://github.com/e-mission/e-mission-docs/issues/).
 More information on the rationale behind the change can be found in the [migration reasons](docs/contribute_to_the_doc/migration_reason.md).

 There are some specialized READMEs [in the individual repositories](https://github.com/e-mission), but they are gradually being moved in here.
 This means that if you have any questions, you should first search here and if you don't find any [existing issues](https://github.com/e-mission/e-mission-docs/issues/), you should [file an issue here](https://github.com/e-mission/e-missiond-docs/issue).